Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 Spray bottle

-Mild detergent or a commercial coil cleaner
+Mild detergent or commercial coil cleaner

 Garden hose (for outdoor coils)